jturco/arcgis_cdk/README.md

  * `cdk docs`        open CDK documentation

-### CDK Configuration Paramaters
+### CDK Configuration Parameters

-Now that you have your virtual envrionment setup with AWS CDK, lets take a look at how this repo is using it.
-There is a arcgis_cdk_config.json file in the arcgis_cdk directory.
+Now that you have your virtual environment setup with AWS CDK, let's take a look at how this repo is using it.
+There is an arcgis_cdk_config.json file in the arcgis_cdk directory.
 The following parameters can be used.

 * `stack_name` - the name of your stack (example - "maps")
 * `high_availability` - true/false